-International Women's Day celebrates the social, economic, cultural and political achievement of women.
+International Women's Day celebrates the social, economic, cultural, and political achievements of women.
 Yet progress has slowed in many places across the world, so global action is needed to accelerate gender parity.
-Leaders across the world are pledging to take action as champions of gender parity - not only for International Women's Day, but for every day.
+Leaders across the world are pledging to take action as champions of gender parity – not only for International Women's Day but for every day.

-The Women’s Day is a time to reflect on progress made, to call for change and to celebrate acts of courage and determination by ordinary women who have played an extraordinary role in the history of their countries and communities.
+Women’s Day is a time to reflect on progress made, to call for change, and to celebrate acts of courage and determination by ordinary women who have played extraordinary role in the history of their countries and communities.

 More than 6000 representatives from 860 civil society organizations have registered for CSW58.
 Nearly 135 events have been organized by UN agencies at UN Headquarters in New York, alongside the official meetings of the Commission, as well as more than 300 parallel events hosted by the NGO community close to the UN premises.

-During the ten day meetings, the member States, UN entities and accredited NGOs from around the world will take stock of progress and remaining challenges towards meeting the eight Millennium Development Goals (MDGs).
+During the ten-day meetings, the member States, UN entities, and accredited NGOs from around the world will take stock of progress and remaining challenges toward meeting the eight Millennium Development Goals (MDGs).

 The MDGs have sought to: eradicate extreme poverty and hunger (Goal 1); achieve universal primary education (Goal 2); promote gender equality and empower women (Goal 3); reduce child mortality (Goal 4); improve maternal health (Goal 5); combat HIV/AIDS, malaria and other diseases (Goal 6); ensure environmental sustainability (Goal 7); and develop a global partnership for development (Goal 8).
 They include 21 targets with 60 indicators.
 [Semah Report]